UPPMAX/UPPMAX-documentation/docs/cluster_guides/compress_format.md

 It makes little sense to compress an already-compressed file with a different format.
 It is much better to set up a pipe to uncompress the file and then recompress in the new format.

 Apart from compression dictated by file usage (see above), it is recommended that files that are being compressed for long-term storage (e.g., raw sequence data) are compressed using pbzip2.
-If the files are already compressed in long-term storage (e.g. SweStore) I don't think it is worthwhile to retrieve the files, decompress-recompress them, then reupload them.
+If the files are already compressed in long-term storage (e.g. Swestore) I don't think it is worthwhile to retrieve the files, decompress-recompress them, then reupload them.